FaR-Team/devlog/_posts/2022-09-20-Concept-art-and-the-future-of-the-game.md

+---
+layout: post
+title: "September 1st Update!"
+date: 2022-09-01
+project: farmoxel
+tags: [Devlog, Art]
+---

 After a whole month of complications, we are back on making progress on the game's development.
 Currently we are working on a buy/sell system (more on that below), character development, music design, and a ton of bug fixing.
 Sadly, most of this won't be finished by the end of the month.
 To avoid a disappointing post, we decided to share with you a bit of the current concept art and talk about the future of the game.

 **With that said, let's go!**